-impact fishing operations.
-Central Pacific, 2016: 7 named storms, 3 hurricanes, 2 major.
-Western Pacific 2016: 26 named storms, 13 typhoons, 6 major Sea Level/Sea Surface Height Monthly mean sea level time series, including extremes.
+Sea Level/Sea Surface Height Monthly mean sea level time series, including extremes.
 Data from satellite altimetry & in situ tide gauges.
 Rising sea levels can result in a number of coastal impacts, including inundation of infrastructure, increased damage resulting from storm-driven waves and flooding, and saltwater intrusion into freshwater supplies.
-No tide gauge data for the Pacific Remote Island Area.
+Although varying over time the monthly mean sea level trend is increasing.
 Wave Energy WaveWatch III (WW3) Global Wave Model" run by UH Department of Ocean Resources & Engineering in collaboration with NOAA/NCEP & NOAA/NWS-Pacific Wave forcing can have major implications for both coastal ecosystems and pelagic fishing operations.
-Significant wave heights ranged between 1.5-1.8m for Palmyra; 1.8-2.5m for Howland & Baker and 1.8-2.1m for Jarvis.
-Significant wave heights for Wake ranged from 2.1-2.4m and for Johnston 2.4-2.7m
+Significant wave heights varied from west (1.5-2.0m) increasing to the east where significant wave heights near Rose Atoll were in the 2.0-2.5 m on average.

-2.4.3.1 Atmospheric Concentration of Carbon Dioxide (CO2)) Mauna Loa.
+2.5.1.1 Atmospheric Concentration of Carbon Dioxide (CO21) Mauna Loa.

 Description: Monthly mean atmospheric carbon dioxide at Mauna Loa Observatory, Hawaii in ppm from March 1958 to present.
 The carbon dioxide data is measured as the mole fraction in dry air, on Mauna Loa.
 A dry mole fraction is defined as the number of molecules of carbon dioxide divided by the number of molecules of dry air multiplied by one million (ppm).
-This constitutes the longest record of direct measurements of $CO_2$ in the atmosphere.
+This constitutes the longest record of direct measurements of CO2 in the atmosphere.
 The measurements were started by C. David Keeling of the Scripps Institution of Oceanography in March of 1958 at a facility of the National Oceanic and Atmospheric Administration [Keeling, 1976].
-NOAA started its own $CO_2$ measurements in May of 1974, and they have run in parallel with those made by Scripps since then [Thoning, 1989].
+NOAA started its own CO2 measurements in May of 1974, and they have run in parallel with those made by Scripps since then [Thoning, 1989].